Richard Cannings (British Columbia politician): Career

 Like their father, renowned environmentalist Stephen Cannings, Richard and his twin brother Sydney and their older brother, Rob, were born and raised in Penticton and all pursued careers in biology.
 Richard earned a master's degree in zoology from Memorial University of Newfoundland.
 He taught for 17 years at University of British Columbia before returning to Penticton in 1995 to work as a consulting biologist, including doing work for the non-profit Bird Studies Canada.
 He spent 8 years on the Committee on the Status of Endangered Wildlife in Canada as co-chair for Birds, 11 years on B.C.
 Environmental Appeal Board and five on the B.C.
 Forest Appeals Commission.
 He was a board member of the Nature Conservancy of Canada from 2006 to 2015.

 Cannings authored or contributed to numerous books.
 In 1987 he co-authored with his brothers Birds of the Okanagan Valley, British Columbia which was published by the Royal British Columbia Museum.
 Based on previous work, he co-authored Birds of Southwestern British Columbia and Birds of Interior BC and the Rockies In 2007 Greystone Books published a memoir style book of essays by Cannings titled An Enchantment of Birds: Memories From A Birder's Life and in 2010 Greystone published a book of essays, titled Flights of Imagination: Extraordinary Writing about Birds, edited by Cannings.
 Co-authored with his son Russell, Cannings contributed to Birdfinding in British Columbia and Best Places to Bird in British Columbia, both also published by Greystone.

 Politics

-At 58 years old Cannings entered politics in 2012 seeking the British Columbia New Democratic Party nomination in the Penticton riding for the next provincial election.
+At 58 years old, Cannings entered politics in 2012 seeking the British Columbia New Democratic Party nomination in Penticton.
 Cannings won the nomination over Summerland councillor David Finnis.
-However, in the May 14, 2013, general election Cannings lost to Penticton mayor Dan Ashton of the BC Liberal Party, which went onto to form a majority government with the BC NDP as the official opposition.
+However, in the 2013 election, Cannings lost to Penticton mayor Dan Ashton of the BC Liberal Party, which went on to form a majority government with the BC NDP as the official opposition.

-Cannings continued with politics by seeking the federal NDP nomination in the South Okanagan—West Kootenay riding for the next federal election.
+Cannings continued with politics by seeking the federal NDP nomination in South Okanagan—West Kootenay.
 He won the nomination over Margaret Maximenko of Christina Lake.
-In the October 19, 2015, general election, the 61-year-old Cannings faced realtor Marshall Neufeld of the Conservative Party, Okanagan Skaha School District trustee Connie Denesiuk for the Liberal Party, Green Party candidate Samantha Troy and independent candidate Brian Gray.
-With 37% of the vote, Cannings won the riding, though his party became the third party with the Liberal Party winning a majority government.
+In the 2015 election, Cannings won the riding with 37% of the vote.
+Nationally, the NDP placed third with the Liberal Party forming a majority government.